Lustyn/png-lua-cc/README.md

 PNGLua
 ======

-A pure lua implementation of a PNG decoder
+A pure lua implementation of a PNG decoder for ComputerCraft

 Usage
 -----